isugimpy/nyxipedia/content/music/idiot-child/domestic-rhapsody.md

 ---
 # {{< page-title >}}

-## Background
-Lorem Ipsum

 ## Lyrics
 {{< lyrics >}}
 (vocalizing)
 I can tell from the way you smile
 That you think I’m inferior
 Why don't I complain?
 Because
 I’m used to you being superior

 She’s a goddess in a blue dress